 Others more difficult we can leave to solve in future.

-#11 Updated by Jean-Baptiste Barth almost 5 years ago
+#11 Updated by Jean-Baptiste Barth about 5 years ago

 There's no special difficulty about where to go back in those cases I think.
 A back url mechanism as in other places in Redmine would be ok.Some thoughts: